Stypticm/lostandfound/README.md

 This app is hosted on [Vercel](https://vercel.com) and integrated with **Telegram** as a Mini App.

 To use the app, just open the [@LostAndFoundAppBot](https://t.me/LostAndFoundAppBot) in Telegram, no installation required.

+It works in Telegram, but I'm using free version of Supabase.
+But you can check it [here](https://lostandfound-eta.vercel.app/en)